 The concepts that Theory U features are intended to help leaders and managers in the public and private sector break through unproductive patterns of behavior.
-This includes not listening to their staff and clients and producing ineffective patterns of decision making.
+This includes breaking through barriers of ignoring their own staff and clients wisdom and other maladies that produce ineffective patterns of decision making.

 Courage comes from the willingness to “die,” to go forth into an unknown territory… That is the essence of leadership. ~ C. Otto Scharmer

 The book can be a dense, difficult read, with a spiritual tone and jargon that tends, at times, toward the self-reverential.
 That Otto Schwarmer and Peter Senge are colleagues, is not surprising.
 The language is similar in Senge’s writings.

 Here’s the direct YouTube link to an excerpt of the session we offered entitled: Change Insights: Synchronicity, Jung & Theory U at the OD Summit 2011

 On the plus side,Theory U has compelling concepts, principles and practical exercises oriented to creating sustainable change, individual, small to large, including global scale change.
 Peter Senge’s introduction to the book also captures the imagination.

 Otto Sharmer’s diagrams and practices do include accessible illustration on listening, for example, reinforced through the book, as a key focus on the left side of the U:

 Scharmer’s field structure of “downloading,” is about taking a more disciplined approach to paying attention to the world, unhooking our habitual patterns.
 He tells a story of a researcher who accurately predicted the fall of the Berlin Wall while he and others around him, exposed to the same data, did not.
 Institutions and systems also habitually download past patterns, he explains.